Best wireless earbuds for noise cancellation

 They might not fit you well

-Apple loves to use plenty of superfluous language to describe its products, but the fact remains that they are quality gear.
+Apple loves to use plenty of superfluous language to describe all its products, but the fact remains that (most of them) are quality gear.
 The Apple AirPods 4 are no exception.
+When it comes to the best bang for your buck, nothing matches up to these.
+No, they're not the newest thing out there, but you aren't paying the price that the newest check in with, either.

 The thing is, you'll either love or hate the way they fit.
 Apple redesigned the way AirPods fit with the 4th generation, and a lot of folks say they nailed it.
-Others say it was still terrible.
+Others say it is still terrible.
 Since they don't use interchangeable parts for fitting, they either fit you or they don't, and nothing can change that.

 If good, cheap earbuds with ANC are what you're after, you have to check out the AirPods 4 before you make any buying decisions.